-Students must attend four full years (16 quarters) of secondary education and the entire last semester of the final year to receive a diploma of graduation from GLAA, provided the student has the required credits.
+Four full years (16 quarters) of secondary education are required for graduation.
+To receive a diploma from GLAA, attendance for the entire last semester of the final year is required, provided the student has the required credits.
 All previous transcripts of academic course work taken at other schools must be in the registrar's office by the beginning of the senior year to guarantee graduation.
 In order to march for graduation, the senior student must have 15 credits by the beginning of their senior year.
 Exceptions to this policy may be made by the Academic Standards Committee.